Last updated on April 2, 2026

 Supreme Phantom | Illustration by Robbie Trevino

-The theme of the deck is essentially what your deck is trying to do, how it wins, and which cards it’s most likely to be playing.
+The theme of the deck is essentially what your deck is trying to do, how it wins, and which cards it tends to play.
 Over the course of decades, MTG players created terms so that players understand each other easily.
-An experienced MTG player usually gets what a Typal deck is trying to do, or a Storm Combo deck or a Reanimator deck.
-Those themes carry a lot of meaning.
+An experienced MTG player usually gets what a typal deck tries to do, or a Storm Combo deck or a Reanimator deck.
+Those themes carry a lot of meaning and need certain categories of cards to work.

 We also relate the deck theme to how the deck behaves in a match.
 Does it want to attack frequently with creatures?
-Does it want to stay back and watch?
+Does it want to slow down attackers and stay defensive?
 Does it rely on particular combos or card synergies?

 Macro Strategies

-One of the main ways to classify a deck is its speed, or how fast it wants to win.
-There are usually three deck speeds: aggressive decks, combo decks, and control decks.
+One of the main ways to classify its speed, or how fast the deck wants to win.
+There are generally three deck speeds: aggressive decks, combo decks, and control decks.

 • Aggressive, or aggro decks, want to attack.
 These decks play a lot of cheap creatures, cheap interaction, and ways to generate massive attacks.

 • Control decks are on the opposite spectrum, where they have answers to the opponent’s threats.
-Control decks want to kill the opponent’s creatures and hold counterspells to deal with their cards before they hit the table.
+Control decks want to kill or hold off the opponent’s creatures and hold counterspells to deal with the biggest threats before they hit the table.
 These are what we call slow decks.

 • Another classic deck theme is the combo deck.
 These decks want to assemble a combination of two or three cards for an instant win.
 The speed of this deck is relative because you want to combo as fast as you can to avoid dying to aggressive decks or to prevent control from establishing their game plan.